 If one has already purchased an insurance policy or plans to purchase several, package deals are often recommended; for example, linking personal liability insurance with professional liability insurance.
 Such options can be cheaper than individual specialty insurance products.
 An independent insurance broker can assist you.

 Each contract will determine who is considered the “organizer.”
-The organizer can be a hosting institution or a venue.
+The organizer can be a hosting institution, a concert hall or a venue.
 However, if a company/an artist collective merely rents a venue and organizes everything independently, the company/collective itself is considered the organizer and the obligation to obtain insurance will be listed accordingly in the contract.
 The liability insurance of the lessor usually only covers damages caused by defective fixtures.
 The company/collective is liable for damages caused directly by the event or the equipment brought in by the company/collective.
 The responsibilities of both parties and the organizer’s risk will be stipulated in the contract.

 The chamber for social benefits and pensions of German stage workers offers salaried employees of German theaters additional coverage to the statutory pension insurance for retirement, in case of disabilities, and for death.
 (Bayerische Versorgungskammer - German only).